SpudGunMan/EQMap2/README.md

 - hi-res ability to extend to any monitor
 - ability to change basic settings in runtime
 - Daily event Trending
-- Daily database for playback later
+- Daily database for playback later `python3 EQPlay.py`
   - RamDisk use to lower any disk write on Pi SD-Card
+  - multi day player

 Feel free to pull issues/suggestions or forks to contribute!